ExpediaGroup/graphql-kotlin/docs/server/spring-overview.md

 is a Spring Boot auto-configuration library that automatically configures beans required to start up a reactive GraphQL web server.

+> NOTE: The server configuration is built on a [Spring WebFlux (reactive)](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) stack.
+If you include Spring WebMVC or Spring Servlet, you may encouter issues.

 At a minimum, in order for `graphql-kotlin-spring-server` to automatically configure your GraphQL web server you need to specify a list of supported packages that can be scanned for exposing your schema objects through reflections.